MicrosoftDocs/memdocs/memdocs/intune/apps/macos-shell-scripts.md

 ## Frequently asked questions
 ### Why are assigned shell scripts not running on the device?
 There could be several reasons:
 * The agent might need to check-in to receive new or updated scripts.
 This check-in process occurs every 8 hours and is different from the MDM check-in.
 Make sure that the device is awake and connected to a network for a successful agent check-in and wait for the agent to check-in.
+You can also request the end-user to open Company Portal on the Mac, select the device and click **Check settings**.
 * The agent may not be installed.
 Check that the agent is installed at `/Library/Intune/Microsoft Intune Agent.app` on the macOS device.
 * The agent may not be in a healthy state.
 The agent will attempt to recover for 24 hours, remove itself and reinstall if shell scripts are still assigned.

 ### How frequently is script run status reported?
 Script run status is reported to Microsoft Endpoint Manager Admin Console as soon as script run is complete.
 If a script is scheduled to run periodically at a set frequency, it only reports status the first time it runs.

 ### When are shell scripts run again?
 A script is run again only when the **Max number of times to retry if script fails** setting is configured and the script fails on run.
 If the **Max number of times to retry if script fails** is not configured and a script fails on run, it will not be run again and run status will be reported as **failed**.